There are a number of things that help with reducing your overall stress.

 It helps relieve stress by getting all your thoughts, ideas, and to-do lists out of your head and into the real world.

+Write It Down, Let It Go is one of my favorite journals.
 No one besides you has to see it but getting your thoughts out is very therapeutic.

 Visually seeing your problems will help you start learning how to solve them.